WinSQL » Knowledge base

 - Disconnected mode when the databases reside on the different network and cannot be connected simultaneously from one client machine

 Connected mode is the fastest way to migrate data from one source to a target.
 In this mode WinSQL can connect to both MySQL and IBM DB2 at the same time, run a SELECT queries against source database and issues INSERT statements against the target database.

-Following image displays a screen shot connecting to both databases.
+The following image displays a screen shot connecting to both databases.
 The easiest way to initiate data transfer is to select the desired table from MySQL and drop in to IBM DB2 window, or the other way around.

 This invokes the Data Transfer wizard in WinSQL.
 Click here